Ayu-Github07/Student-Registration/README.md

-# Student-Registration
+# Student Registration Form

-This is the web based application build using spring boot
+This project is build using spring boot and for storing and handling data I have used MongoDB database of our local system, This project perform CRUD operations on Student registration data.